cthomas10101010/windows-trojan/readme.md

 # Malware Stealth Injector

 ## Project Overview
-This program is a stealth malware injector designed to evade analysis, maintain persistence, and establish reverse shell connections.
+This program is a stealth malware injector designed to evade analysis, maintain persistence, establish reverse shell connections, automate the exfiltration of relevant files, and then delete itself after a predetermined number of reboots.
 The code leverages various anti-analysis techniques, persistence mechanisms, and remote command execution capabilities.

 ### Key Features
 - **Stealth Execution**: Runs as a hidden process.
 - **Anti-Analysis**: Checks for debuggers, sandboxes, and virtual machines to avoid detection.
 - **Persistence**: Ensures the malware is executed during system startup
 - **Reverse Shell**: Establishes a reverse shell connection to a specified C2 server.
 - **Self Destruct**: Deletes itself after a predetermined number of reboots
+- **Data Exfil**: Automates the extraction of sensitive files to a remote server.

 ## File Structure
 ```